Embird Embroidery Software

 Carving

 Each style is represented by its icon.
-Click icon of desired style and the freehand tool will be activated with selected style.
-You can also change active style later, between drawing the freehand strokes, with use of combo box in the main control panel.
+Click the icon of the desired style, and the freehand tool will be activated with the selected style.
+You can also change the active style later, between drawing the freehand strokes, by using the combo box in the main control panel.

 Freehand digitizing - various styles applied to embroidery design

-1. Fill.
-Leaves do also have Carving texture lines, but they are visible only on 3D render
+1. The Fill.
+The leaves also have Carving texture lines, but they are visible only in the 3D view mode.

 Options

-When the Freehand tool is active, specific parameters of respective style are displayed on main control panel at the side of the Studio window.
-Some parameters like color of objects being drawn and After Stroke options are common to all styles.
+When the Freehand tool is active, specific parameters for the respective style are displayed on the main control panel on the side of the Studio window.
+Some parameters, like the color of objects being drawn and the After Stroke options, are common to all styles.

 Common Options

-Color is parameter that is used by all styles.
-It defines color of objects created by drawing of the freehand strokes.
+Color is a parameter that is used by all styles.
+It defines the color of objects created by drawing the freehand strokes.

-After Stroke options allow to choose the way of how the Freehand tool behaves after each stroke.
-It is possible to define whether to generate stitches of each stroke immediately or not, whether to finish freehand mode after single stroke or reactivate the tool, whether to create connection to the previous stroke or let jumps between the strokes.
+The After Stroke options allow you to choose how the Freehand tool behaves after each stroke.
+It is possible to define whether to generate stitches for each stroke immediately or not, whether to finish freehand mode after a single stroke or reactivate the tool, and whether to create a connection to the previous stroke or allow jumps between strokes.

-Only one of above options can be active at once.
+Only one of the above options can be active at once.

-Pop-up menu accessible via button in splitter panel contains Connect to previous object option.
+The pop-up menu accessible via the button in the splitter panel contains the Connect to previous object option.
 When this setting is turned ON, each new object (stroke) is connected to the previous one with a connection object.

 Style-Specific Options